 Created with flickr slideshow.

-Adapted in 2008 from LDMNA 6 Lutheran Medical Center and School of Nursing, Brooklyn, New York compiled by Sister Marilyn Stauffer, Archivist Intern, February 2008.
+Adapted in 2008 from the administrative history compiled by Sister Marilyn Stauffer, Archivist Intern, April 2007.